Skip to main content

 • Matthew Starr

-A coastal engineer working along the Gulf of Mexico, Matt has dedicated his life and career to protecting coastlines through beach nourishment, dredging, stabilization, restoration, and other services.
+A coastal engineer working along the Gulf of Mexico, Matthew has dedicated his life and career to protecting coastlines through beach nourishment, dredging, stabilization, restoration, and other services.

 Contact Matthew